scitran/client/Modify-metadata.md

 destination = st.downloadFile(files{1});
 qaInfo = jsonread(destination);

-%% Now, extract the fields we want for the json info data jsonInfoFields = {'temporalSNR_median_','medianMd','spikes',...
+%% Extract the fields from the json data and put them in a struct jsonInfoFields = {'temporalSNR_median_','medianMd','spikes',...
     'maxMd','tr','version','spikeThresh'};
 for ii=1:length(jsonInfoFields)